-Under no circumstances should students terminate a placement or commence an alternative placement without receiving the approval of the Practice Education Manager or Course Coordinator, following discussions between the student, their Liaison and Supervisor.
+Under no circumstances should students terminate a placement or commence an alternative placement without receiving the approval of the practice education manager or course coordinator.

 Unapproved terminations will result in the student failing the relevant placement course.

 Student-Initiated Termination of Placement Outcome